-- One click allows custom variable tracking like author name, tags, single category, post type etc.
+- One-click allows custom variable tracking like author name, tags, a single category, post type, etc.

-- The latest version comes with asynchronous tracking that enhance load time and accuracy.
+- The latest version comes with asynchronous tracking that enhances load time and accuracy.

-- It has tracking for outbound clicks and downloads
+- It has tracked for outbound clicks and downloads

-- Developed by one of the very trusted company in WordPress plugins development
+- Developed by one of the very trusted companies in WordPress plugins development

 Crux of the Post

-As, we move towards the conclusion of this post, there are few basic things you must understand and ask yourself before opting for a plugin and that include:
+As we move towards the conclusion of this post, there are a few basic things you must understand and ask yourself before opting for a plugin, and that includes:

 - Is the functionality I am looking for is important?

-- Is there a need of a plugin-type help for finding a solution?
+- Is there a need for plugin-type help for finding a solution?

-- Is the theme I am using has an in-built way of providing the solution?
+- Is the theme I am using have an in-built way of providing the solution?